gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 * A `nonisolated` function does not have any non-temporary isolated state of its own that the non-`Sendable` value could escape into.

-Despite this temporarility, an actor isolated isolation region can never be transferred into a `nonisolated` function since the state of the actor is strongly tied to the actor.
+Despite this temporariness, an actor isolated isolation region can never be transferred into a `nonisolated` function since the state of the actor is strongly tied to the actor.
 But this does mean that a disconnected isolation region can be used and transferred after the region is transferred to a